Tuee22/agent/README.md

 > **Status:** Proof‑of‑concept skeleton | **Type safety:** `mypy --strict` clean | **License:** MIT

 **Agent** is a pure‑Python **library + CLI** that embeds a large Python code‑base into an in‑process vector store and drives an ✨ *intelligent refactoring loop* ✨ powered by [Pydantic AI](https://docs.pydantic.dev/pydantic-ai/).
-It ships *batteries‑included*: deterministic offline embeddings, JSON‑persisted vector DB, and test / type‑check runners – all installable from PyPI with **no non‑Python services**.
+It ships *batteries‑included*: deterministic offline embeddings, JSON‑persisted vector DB, and test / type‑check runners – all installable from GitHub with **no non‑Python services**.

 ---